Avoid These Fatal Small-Business Mistakes (My Personal Experience)

-In the early 1980s when I began my business, the only way to get customers was to place printed ads in magazines and trade journals.
-This became more and more costly over time.
+In the early 1980s, when I began my business, the only way to get customers was to place printed ads in magazines and trade journals.
+That became more and more costly over time.

 The Internet saved me once I created a web site.
 In addition to using my website to display my products, I also wrote articles related to my niche.
 I quickly discovered that useful content attracted customers better than advertisements did.

 Since the Internet gave me an alternative, I never had any more advertising costs.

-I got all my customers by way of their own web search.
+I got all my customers by way of their web search.
 People look for solutions for their business, and that is a powerful magnet.
-There was no longer a need to look for customers.
-They looked for answers and in so doing, they found me!
+There is no longer a need to look for customers.
+They look for answers, and in so doing, they find me!

 I discovered that giving the reader content that benefits them causes people to find my website.
 It's free advertising because once I get the eyeballs, the sales happened without effort.

 Review of the Basic Lessons